Hybrid Weight Window Method for Global Time-Dependent Monte Carlo Particle Transport Calculations

 \subsection{Numerical Solution of Monte Carlo Algorithm with Hybrid Weight Windows}

-We now present numerical solutions of Monte Carlo algorithms with (a) HWW using $ {\phi}_{hlosm}^n$, (b) the lagged weight windows (LWW) defined with the Monte Carlo solution $\langle\phi\rangle^{n-1}$ from the previous time step, and (c) the analog Monte Carlo without weight windows.
+We now present numerical solutions of Monte Carlo algorithms with (a) the hybrid weight windows (HWW) using $ {\phi}_{hlosm}^n$, (b) the lagged weight windows (LWW) defined with the Monte Carlo solution $\langle\phi\rangle^{n-1}$ from the previous time step, and (c) the analog Monte Carlo without weight windows.
 We also include the versions of the HWW algorithms with MA and Fourier filtering, denoted HWW-MA and HWW-F respectively.
-The test problem is solved with $H_p^n=10^4$ source particles and the same weight window parameters as Sec. \ref{sec:numerical_solution}; $\rho=1.25$, $\epsilon_{min}=10^{-3}$, and $u_{ww}^n=3$ with $f_p=\frac{p}{u_{ww}^n +1}$.
+The parameter of the MA filter is $k=3$.
+The Fourier filter is applied with $\varkappa=30$.
+The test problem is solved with $H_p^n=10^4$ source particles and the same weight window parameters as in Section \ref{sec:numerical_solution}; $\rho=1.25$, $\epsilon_{min}=10^{-3}$, and $u_{ww}^n=3$ with $f_p=\frac{p}{u_{ww}^n +1}$.